dhrubadc/SIDM-GTF/README.md

 This section will be updated with more results.

 ## Acknowledgements
 ChatGPT (Open AI) has been used during development for code-error fixes, consistency checks, and some idea brainstorming, such as convergence criteria for the Newton iterations, line search to keep the Newton variables physical, and timestep controller.
 All AI-made suggestions were extensively reviewed and verified by the authors before their inclusion in the code-base, and therefore, ownership and accountability for the same lies with the authors.
+We acknowledge insightful discussions with Frank van den Bosch and Yarone Tokayer.